Maison et Objet 2020: Our Design Round-up

 This week some of the Helen Green Design team visited Maison et Objet in Paris.
 The trade fair is held in January every year and is one of the leading fairs for design and decoration.
 With over 6000 brands exhibiting at the event, the team spent time sourcing for current projects as well as finding inspiration and looking out for new trends.

-Here the team have selected their top furniture pieces and key trends from this year’s fair.
+Here, our interior design team has selected their top furniture pieces and key trends from this year’s fair.

 Top Picks from Maison et Objet 2020